joelnewcom/joelnewcom.github.io/collections/_software-engineering/java/spring.md

 }
 ````

-If you want to test null values, you neeed to do something like this:
+If you want to test null values, you need to do something like this:
 ````java
     @ParameterizedTest
     @CsvSource(value = {"de,true", "null,false", "fr,false"},